nickdunn/vimeo_videos/README.txt

 2011-02-23
 - Added support for thumbnail sizes (large, medium, small) as well as thumbnail dimensinos.
 To enable this on a Symphony site which already uses Vimeo vidoes field the extension must be reinstalled.

+  Note: the thumbnail dimensions is calculated based on the assumption that the largest thumbnail has the same size as the video (which as far as I have been able to test, seems to be case).

 0.1
 - Initial release